The decision in one sentence

 A conversational UI on top of an LLM (GPT-5, Claude, Gemini).
 Typically grounded in a knowledge base via RAG (retrieval-augmented generation).
 Examples: customer-support bot, internal "company GPT", documentation Q&A.

 Strength: great UX for unstructured questions.
-Weakness: doesn’t do things, only answers.
+Weakness: does not do things, only answers.

 n8n (or Make, Zapier, Power Automate)